jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "I'll lend ye the book with pleasure, but ye'll find little there beyond what I've told ye.
 There was but little to say of a poor, ignorant man that could not even read.
 And as for Miss Sally, sure, it's not for me to measure degrees of goodness; but I'll tell ye one thing, if Miss Sally is a saint, she's not aware of it.
 Is it going you are?
 God be good to you," and, as he pressed her hand, the good little man added, "Av ye was a Catholic, ye know, I could be of more use to ye."

-"Sure, I ought to have tried harder to convert her to the <p class="pagenum">Begin page 167</p> true faith," he thought, when he was left alone; "but she might have been the death of poor Lena av I'd distracted her mind with arguments, so I applied the remedy that was handiest; but it's the best, after all, for all beliefs, and maybe He don't see the difference between Catholic and Protestant that some of us do here below."
+"Sure, I ought to have tried harder to convert her to the <hr><p class="pagenum">Page 167</p> true faith," he thought, when he was left alone; "but she might have been the death of poor Lena av I'd distracted her mind with arguments, so I applied the remedy that was handiest; but it's the best, after all, for all beliefs, and maybe He don't see the difference between Catholic and Protestant that some of us do here below."

 "Bryan," said Mr. Clare, re-entering at this moment.
 He took his stand on the hearth-rug, and looked down upon his friend with a look that was half amused and all reverent; then he said, "I don't wonder now at the success of 'Prices.'
 I understand it."